Aurangabad Maharashtra, India Travel Guide

 Seek this meal in traditional Mughlai restaurants and local eateries.

-A fragrant rice dish cooked using meat (mutton or chicken) or vegetables.
-It possesses a distinct flavor profile, different from its Hyderabadi counterpart.
+A fragrant rice dish cooked with meat (mutton or chicken) or vegetables.
+It possesses a distinct taste profile, different from its Hyderabadi counterpart.

 Widely available in many restaurants throughout the city.